International Pet Travel | Ash Tree Vets

 These requirements also apply to assistance dogs.

 The AHC is a complicated piece of documentation and requires an examination from your vet no more than ten days before you travel.
-Therefore, we would ask for 4 weeks notice in order to routinely book in an AHC for issue.
+If you are planning to travel, please contact us early to book your AHC appointment (at least 4 weeks before travel) to ensure everything is in place in good time.
+We can only assist registered bonded clients.

 Please call us on 01858 462 839 to request an AHC.